cyclus/cycamore/src/Models/README.rst

 Models
 =======

-This is a directory intended to hold models of various types.
+This is a directory intended to hold model templates of various types.
 It mimics the installation hierarchy in cyclus.

 That is, it is intended to hold the skeletal stub modules for assistance with